Total spatial experiences

 The exhibition Lucio Fontana – The Conquest of Space is accompanied by a book produced by Design Museum Den Bosch in collaboration with nai010 publishers.
 Besides a survey of all the works in the exhibition, it includes essays by the curator Colin Huizing and the art historian Paolo Campiglio.
 It also features all of Anuschka Blommers and Niels Schumm’s photographs of the museum’s Fontana collection.
 The book is available for €24.95 at the museum, in good book shops and via the nai010 website.
 The publication was made possible in part by contributions of Gifted Art, the Hendrik Muller’s Vaderlandsch Fonds and the De Gijselaar-Hintzenfonds.

 The exhibition has been compiled by guest curator Colin Huizing, formerly a senior curator at the Stedelijk Museum Schiedam, co-curator of the Dutch entry for the 2015 Venice Biennale (herman de vries: to be all ways to be) and creator of exhibitions for various museums and other institutions.
+The exhibition design was made by Thomas Bennen.

 With thanks to